MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-CompromisedUserDetailReport.md

 Use the short date format that's defined in the Regional Options settings on the computer where you're running the command.
 For example, if the computer is configured to use the short date format mm/dd/yyyy, enter 09/01/2018 to specify September 1, 2018.

+This parameter can´t be older than 30 days from the current day.

 ```yaml
 Type: System.DateTime
 Parameter Sets: (All)